 Understanding your data allowance, what uses data and how to keep track of your data usage

 Some of our Viasat Business internet plans are metered, meaning you purchase them based on how much total data you expect to use in a month.
 What's great about our metered plans is that we don't stop or slow your service when you meet that earmarked allowance.
 You just pay an additional cost per gigabyte (GB) as you need it.
 We will email you when you get close to that allowance, so you are aware of potential charges.
-You can check your account to see real-time usage updates.
+You can check your account (you'll be directed to an Exede branded website, this will be updated soon) to see real-time usage updates.

 To avoid surprises, it’s helpful to manage your data usage.
 Make it a habit to check your data usage regularly — especially in the first few months of service.
 This helps avoid surprises and gives you a feel for your pattern of usage, how you may need to adjust it and whether you’re in the right plan.
 Some of the biggest consumers of data are: